SalomePlatform/yacs/doc/optimizer.rst

 Synchronous algorithm
 --------------------------------------------------
 In synchronous mode, the OptimizerLoop calls the algorithm to know what are the types of the input port (sample sent to the internal node), and of the output port (data returned by the internal node).
-Then it calls the algorithm to initializes it.
+Then it calls the algorithm to initialize it.
 At each iteration, it calls the algorithm to produce new sample or to stop the iteration.
 Finally, it calls the algorithm to finalize the optimization process.

-A synchronous algorithm is implemented in a class derived from the base class OptimizerAlgSync with several methods that must be implemented (in C++ and in Python):
+A synchronous algorithm is implemented in a class derived from the base class OptimizerAlgSync with several methods that must be implemented and some optional methods (in C++ and in Python):

 - **getTCForIn**, this method must return the YACS type of the input port of the internal node
 - **getTCForOut**, this method must return the YACS type of the output port of the internal node
-- **initialize**, this method is called during the algorithm initialization
-- **parseFileToInit**, this method is called during the algorithm initialization with a file name as argument.
-This file can be used by the algorithm.
+- **initialize** (optional), this method is called during the algorithm initialization
 - **start**, this method is called at the beginning of iterations
 - **takeDecision**, this method is called at each iteration
-- **finish**, this method is called to finish the algorithm at the end of the iteration process
+- **finish** (optional), this method is called to finish the algorithm at the end of the iteration process

 In Python you need to implement another method: